rust-lang/book/second-edition/src/ch04-03-slices.md

 #### String Slices as Parameters

-Knowing that you can take slices of literals and `String`s leads us to one more improvement on `first_word`, and that’s its signature:
+Knowing that you can take slices of literals and `String` values leads us to one more improvement on `first_word`, and that’s its signature:

 ```rust,ignore
 fn first_word(s: &String) -> &str {
 ```

-A more experienced Rustacean would write the signature shown in Listing 4-9 instead because it allows us to use the same function on both `String`s and `&str`s.
+A more experienced Rustacean would write the signature shown in Listing 4-9 instead because it allows us to use the same function on both `String` values and `&str` values.

 ```rust,ignore
 fn first_word(s: &str) -> &str {
 ```

-<span class="caption">Listing 4-9: Improving the first_word function by using a
+<span class="caption">Listing 4-9: Improving the `first_word` function by using
-string slice for the type of the s parameter</span>
+a string slice for the type of the `s` parameter</span>

 If we have a string slice, we can pass that directly.
 If we have a `String`, we can pass a slice of the entire `String`.
 Defining a function to take a string